ajbyrnes/LossBench/README.md

 ## Build

-ROOTLess is a CMake project written in C++.
+LossBench is a CMake project written in C++.
 It requires a C++ compiler and CMake (exact versions TBD).

 Additional external dependencies include: